Khandoker09/twitteruserFinder/README.md

 - Using pyinstaller one can easily build a windows executable file in .exe format
 - Using simple graphical user interface using tkinter
 - Can search anything in any language
+- Extract users first and last name and job title(no all the cases)
 ### Disadvantages:
 - User interface does not have a quite buttons
 - Scrape only upto 1000 users